 <<<<<<< HEAD:main.scene Painful ======= Delete me >>>>>>>

-There are lots of unnecessary local meta files that are pushed to our repository.
-Here is the solution I got, which is not perfect, but it works:
+There are lots of unnecessary local meta files that get pushed to our repository.
+The solution I've found is not perfect, but it works:

-Edit -> Project Settings ->Editor -> Select “**Visible Meta files**” in version control mode
+Edit -> Project Settings -> Editor -> Select "**Visible Meta files**" in the version control mode

 /[Ll]ibrary/ /[Tt]emp/ /[Oo]bj/ /[Bb]uild/ /[Bb]uilds/ /Assets/AssetStoreTools* # Autogenerated VS/MD solution and project files ExportedObj/ *.csproj *.unityproj *.sln *.suo *.tmp *.user *.userprefs *.pidb *.booproj *.svd # Unity3D generated meta files *.pidb.meta # Unity3D Generated File On Crash Reports sysinfo.txt # Builds *.apk *.unitypackage .DS_Store

-Then commit the actual changes and run the following command:
+Then, commit the actual changes and run the following commands:

 [merge] tool = unityyamlmerge [mergetool "unityyamlmerge"] trustExitCode = false cmd = /Applications/Unity/Unity.app/Contents/Tools/UnityYAMLMerge merge -p "$BASE" "$REMOTE" "$LOCAL" "$MERGED"

-Next time a teammate clone the project, he would probably just see an empty scene.
-But don’t panic, open the saved main.scene (hopefully you saved the scene and committed it), then the rest should work as expected.
-I wish Unity could have source control build in by default like other IDE environment.
+main.scene (assuming you have saved the scene and committed it), and everything else should work as expected.
+I wish Unity had built-in source control like other IDE environments.
 Happy coding!